 Is German compulsory for an MS in CS in Germany?

 Germany offers an array of courses which are taught in the English language and also in German.
-However, most universities require you to possess a minimum of A1 Level of proficiency in German at the time of application for pursuing MS in computer science., as some courses are partially taught in English and German both.
+However, most universities require you to possess a minimum of A1 Level of proficiency in German at the time of application for pursuing MS in computer science.

 Is GRE required for MS in CS in Germany?